torque-project/torque/README.md

 compiler currently manages to compile the c++ boot strap code in <8s on my mac book, interprets the clojure.core code, and compiler once, and then starts a repl, which in turn compiles the clojure core code.
-The boot strapping process until a repl is available currently takes less than 10 second.
+The boot strapping process until a repl is available currently takes less than 10 seconds.

 Besides this purely "for fun" goal, the theory behind the project was that a single compiler that targets different back ends would have worked better than Clojure's